Intel reveals 13th gen mobile CPUs including first ever 24-core laptop processor

-(Pocket-lint) - Intel has today revealed its latest generation of laptop CPUs including what it claims to be the fastest mobile processors ever.
+Intel has today revealed its latest generation of laptop CPUs including what it claims to be the fastest mobile processors ever.

 These new processors use the same big.LITTLE design logic as before, with a mix of both performance cores and efficiency cores for the best possible experience.